 You may have noticed that ads on Instagram are marked with a sponsored logo up at the top and #ad in the caption.
 Many of fake advertisements include links to purchase but are not tagged as ads officially on Instagram.
-Learn what makes your phone an easy target for hackers.

 There are very few hashtags